History

 • 1 March 1971

-A founding committee is appointed in Oldenburg, the members of which consist of one third Professors, one third assistants and one third students.
+A founding committee is appointed in Oldenburg, one third of the members of which are professors, one third research fellows and one third students.

 1972